-Claimants' trial lawyers annually take in more than US\$40 billion (about EUR31 billion) (see James R Copeland, "Trial Lawyers, Inc., Message from the Director," at www.triallawyersinc.com).
+Claimants' trial lawyers take in more than US\$40 billion (about EUR29.3 billion) annually (see James R. Copeland, "Trial Lawyers, Inc., Message from the Director", at www.triallawyersinc. com).
 Remarkably, this is 50% more than the annual turnover of Microsoft and double that of Coca-Cola.
 Not surprisingly, these numbers have fuelled the impetus for tort reform.
 Some of the more important reform initiatives are summarised below.